rasumovsky/59_HyyHighMass/README.md

 The analysis steps are listed and explained below.
  - Workspace: create a workspace using the model specified in the config file.
  - AddDataToWS: add a dataset in MxAODs to the workspace.
+ - PlotWS: plot the signal and background fits to data from a workspace.
  - GlobalP0Toys: create a pseudo-experiment ensemble to get the global Z value.
  - GlobalP0Analysis: analyze the global toy ensemble to get the global z value.
  - LocalP0Analysis: analyze pseudo-experiments to cross-check asymptotic qmu,q0.